nunovix/Banana_project_PMBA/README.md

 # PMBA_project
-Project for the course Learning-Based Multimedia Processing @ IST, spring semester 2023
+Project on Detection and Ripeness Classification of Bananas Using Deep Learning Methods for the course Learning-Based Multimedia Processing @ IST, Spring Semester 2022/2023